KxSystems/docs/docs/wp/iterators/index.md

 `Paris`Genoa`Milan`Vienna`Berlin
 ```

-In the last expression, both the iterable and the truth function are dictionaries.
+In the last expression, both the value and the truth value are dictionaries.
 No functions are involved.

 ## Combining iterators